Combined list and expression of intent form

 How to use the combined list

-The combined list below contains the names of all organisations the Commission is aware of which must apply for registration as a charity when called forward by the Commission to do so.
-You can search the list by opening it and either scrolling down the alphabetical list or, in order to speed up the process, hold down the CTRL and F buttons on your keyboard.
+You can search the combined list by opening it and either scrolling down the alphabetical list or, in order to speed up the process, hold down the CTRL and F buttons on your keyboard.
 You can then enter the name of the organisation you are searching for in the Find box.
 To support searches, users may also filter columns.

 When you look at the combined list you can find: